UniversalScientificTechnologies/SPACEDOS01/README.md

 # SPACEDOS01B - cubesat dosimeter

 SPACEDOS01B is a semiconductor-based dosimeter launched at Sokrat-R (NORAD ID 44404) satellite, curently orbiting the Earth about 500km above the surface.
 The device is intended for measurement of cosmic radiation in mixed ionization fields on board satellites.
+In the case of manned missions look to [SPACEDOS02](https://github.com/UniversalScientificTechnologies/SPACEDOS02) or [SPACEDOS03](https://github.com/UniversalScientificTechnologies/SPACEDOS03).

 ![SPACEDOS01B device from bottom side](doc/src/img/SPACEDOS01B_bottom.jpg "PCB")
 ![SPACEDOS01B device from top side](doc/src/img/SPACEDOS01B_top.jpg "PCB")